GRIFFINCollaboration/grif-replay/README.md

 There is a dependancy in the midas.h file for a file named git-revision.h.
 This is not required by grif-replay so there are two options; either comment out this line in the midas.h file (#include "git-revision.h"), or alternatively create a blank version of this file in the grif-replay directory ('touch git-revision.h').

+On some machines it might be necessary to instal the package libnsl-dev.

 Then compile the Midas shared-object file with the following command:

 `make midas`